Beginner Cat Photo Skills, Cat Portraiture Tips and Inspiration, Cat Reviews and News

 How do you take a prize winning cat photo?

 Here’s an example of how unpredictable and subjective judging can be.
-My submission of a local rescue’s gorgeously adoptable ginger kitten, for this year’s CWA Awards and a black and white more sombre portrait.
+My submission of a local rescue’s gorgeously adoptable ginger kitten and a second black and white sombre portrait.
+Both were submitted to a contest.
 Each one will appeal to a different person.

 Ginger kitten looking over a woman's shoulder